List of Bad Habits to Avoid

 Giving Up When Things Get Tough

 There is no such thing as overnight success; it is a myth.
-Overnight success is a culmination of years of consistent smart and hard work suddenly put under the spotlight.
+Overnight success is a culmination of years of consistent intelligence and hard work suddenly put under the spotlight.
 If you want success, get ready to persist for months and even years before hitting the jackpot.
 Persistence is a mindset.
 It comes from the understanding that you are moving closer to your goal daily.
 As long as you are moving, you are winning.

 I hope that people are mindful of these habits.
 You have to make changes if you want to be successful.
 You can break your old habits with self-control.
 Switch out the bad ones for different habits.